 - Risk of fraud may be greater if:

 - Broker-dealer receives checks in its own name as opposed to the name of the ultimate intended recipient, e.g., clearing firm, mutual fund company.

 - BD receives securities

-- Stock Power may be largely blank
+- Stock Power are often signed by customer, but otherwise left blank.

 - Broker-dealer has inadequate supervisory procedures with respect to:

 - Changes in Customer Address

 - Examinations of Branches or OSJs

 - Certain Short-term Risk Factors

-- Page A2 5.